 Family centres coordinate the public health, social and educational services intended for children and families into a network that also includes the services offered by NGOs and parishes and by voluntary stakeholders.
 Family centres also function as doors to specialised services.

 - Development of services at specialised and the most demanding levels

-Access to needs-based specialised services will be smooth and the need for support and services will always be assessed in cooperation between many professionals.
-Some specialised-level services will be available in connection with basic services, and the know-how of different groups of professionals will be coordinated into a coherent package.
+Access to needs-based specialised services is smooth and the need for support and services is always assessed in cooperation between many professionals.
+Some specialised-level services are be available in connection with basic services, and the know-how of different groups of professionals is coordinated into a coherent package.

 - A new operational culture to strengthen children’s rights and basis in information

-The rights and the best interests of the child shall be taken into account in all planning and decision-making.
+The rights and the best interests of the child are taken into account in all planning and decision-making.

 - Early childhood education, schools and other educational institutions support the wellbeing of children and young persons